scikit-hep/pyhf/docs/likelihood.rst

 rate of a possible BSM signal or simultaneous in-situ measurements of background samples.
 Such parameters are frequently the parameters of interest of a given measurement.
 No additional per-sample data is required.
-An example is shown below:
+An example of a normalisation modifier is shown below:

 .. code:: json

    { "name": "mod_name", "type": "normfactor", "data": null }

-An example of a normalisation modifier.

 Data-driven Shape (shapefactor)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~